-The supervisor has overall responsibilities to mentor the progress of the Ph.D. candidate's research project and the writing of the Ph.D. dissertation with a view to ensuring completion as required.
-The supervisor shall prepare a Ph.D. plan at the start of the project together with the candidate.
+The supervisor has overall responsibilities to mentor the progress of the PhD candidate's research project and the writing of the PhD dissertation with a view to ensuring completion as required.
+The supervisor shall prepare a PhD plan at the start of the project together with the candidate.
 He shall:

-- Evaluate the progress of the Ph.D. candidate in his research project and report on this in semiannual evaluations. - Support and guide the Ph.D. candidate in developing necessary contacts and in working actively in the world of research. - Support and guide the Ph.D. candidate in his efforts to publish research results in the course of the Ph.D. program. - Stay in regular contact with the candidate. - Provide supervision regularly, and read and discuss the candidate's work.
+- Evaluate the progress of the PhD candidate in his research project and report on this in semiannual evaluations. - Support the PhD candidate in developing necessary contacts and in working actively in the world of research. - Provide supervision regularly, read and discuss the candidate's work, and suggest needed corrections in the research and the writing process. - Guide the PhD candidate in his efforts to publish research results in the course of the PhD Program.

-c) THE Ph.D.
-CANDIDATE'S RESPONSIBILITIES:
+c) THE PhD CANDIDATE'S RESPONSIBILITIES:

 i.
-The Ph.D. candidate must keep his/her supervisor informed of the progress of the project, including:
+Keeping his/her supervisor informed of the progress in his research, including:

-- All relevant information concerning the progress of the Ph.D. program and work on the dissertation. - All the drafts of the gradual phases in writing the dissertation. - All important research results. - The process of the editing of the final text of the dissertation. - Drafts of any publication during the Ph.D. study period.
+- All relevant information concerning the progress of the PhD Program and work on the dissertation. - All the drafts of the gradual phases in writing the dissertation. - All important research results. - The process of the editing of the final text of the dissertation. - Drafts of any publication during the PhD study period. - ii.
+Applying all corrections requested by his/her supervisor.

-ii.
-Active participation in academic conferences and workshops is required from the Ph.D. candidate during the period of his/her doctoral study.
+iii.
+Participating actively in academic conferences and workshops during the period of his/her doctoral study.